patrickpissurno/vredis/README.md

 ## Testing
 Tests are being implemented alongside every feature.
 This module is being developed with a 100% coverage goal.

-Every commit triggers Travis CI to build and test this module.
-Also, tests are automatically run every day against the latest V's source code and Redis' source code.
+Every commit triggers GitHub Actions to build and test this module.

-If you want to run tests manually, be sure to have Redis server running locally at 127.0.0.1:6379.
+If you want to run tests manually, be sure to have a Redis server running locally at 127.0.0.1:6379.
 Then clone this repo and run:

 ```
 v test .